Waxahatchee

-Waxahatchee is an American indie music project, formed in 2010 by American singer-songwriter Katie Crutchfield (born 4 January 1989), previously a member of P.S.
+Waxahatchee is an American indie music project, formed in 2010 by American singer-songwriter Kathryn Crutchfield (born January 4, 1989), known professionally as Katie Crutchfield, following the breakup of her previous band P.S.
 Eliot.
-The band is named after Waxahatchee Creek, in Alabama, where Crutchfield grew up.
-Originally an acoustic solo project, her recordings now tend to involve a backing band, and the music has increasingly been performed this way.
-Crutchfield, as Waxahatchee, has released 5 albums to date: American Weekend (2012), Cerulean Salt (2013), Ivy Tripp (2015), Out in the Storm (2017) and Saint Cloud (2020).
+The band is named after Waxahatchee Creek in Alabama, where Crutchfield grew up.
+Originally an acoustic solo project, her recordings now tend to involve a full backing band.

+As Waxahatchee, she has released six solo studio albums to date: American Weekend (2012), Cerulean Salt (2013), Ivy Tripp (2015), Out in the Storm (2017), Saint Cloud (2020) and Tigers Blood (2024), which was nominated for the 2025 Grammy Award for Best Americana Album.
+Outside of Waxahatchee, Crutchfield is a member of alternative country duo Plains, alongside Jess Williamson, and the indie rock band Snocaps, which features her twin sister Allison Crutchfield, MJ Lenderman and Brad Cook.

 History

 2010–2017: American Weekend, Cerulean Salt, and Ivy Tripp

 While a member of P.S.
 Eliot, a band formed with her twin sister Allison, Crutchfield released her first music as Waxahatchee as a cassette.
 Her bedroom-recorded debut album, American Weekend, was recorded in 2011 and released on Don Giovanni Records in 2012.
 Crutchfield wrote and recorded the album in one week at her family home in Birmingham, Alabama.
 Her lyrics focused on personal relationships, devastation and longing.

 The album garnered positive reviews and was named a top album of 2012 by Dusted magazine.
 "Be Good" was a song of the day on National Public Radio, and listed as one of the best 50 songs of 2012.
-"Catfish" was featured in Welcome to Night Vale.
+"Catfish" was featured on an episode of the podcast Welcome to Night Vale.